gitworkflows/meshplay/getnighthawk/CONTRIBUTING.md

 # <a name="contributing">General Contribution Flow</a>

-In order to contribute to Meshery, please follow the fork-and-pull request workflow described [here](./CONTRIBUTING-gitflow.md).
+In order to contribute to Meshplay, please follow the fork-and-pull request workflow described [here](./CONTRIBUTING-gitflow.md).

 ## <a name="commit-signing">Signing-off on Commits (Developer Certificate of Origin)</a>